Last updated: September 26th, 2023

-Here’s the best time to buy a new bike
+For price, autumn is the best time to buy a new bicycle.

 However, you might miss the year’s best riding by waiting for sales, so think carefully about whether the savings are worth it.

-Finally, urban/city/commuter bikes change very little from year to year, so they’re less affected by sales.
-In fact, some of my favorite brands (like Brooklyn and Priority) are sold direct-to-consumer and don’t have annual annual sales at all.
+Urban, city, commuter bikes change very little from year to year, so they’re less affected by sales.
+In fact, some of my favorite brands (like Brooklyn and Priority) are sold direct-to-consumer and don’t have sales on a regular basis.